 While real estate agents may think (or give you the impression) that they do it all, that is far from the case!
 Real Estate Agents rely on numerous community partners to help get their clients through the real estate process.
 Whether you’re in Wyoming or anywhere else, chances are you will run into these 6 key players while buying or selling property or home.
 As we have said before, every transaction and client’s situation is unique, but these partners are the ones that we work closely with most often.

 At this point, you probably have a real estate agent that you are working with to buy or sell your property.
 While you have an agent that represents you, there will likely be an agent that represents the opposite party in the transaction.
 Each agent is responsible for putting his or her own client’s best interests first and often will negotiate on behalf of his or her client.
 If you’re looking to buy property, using an agent is pure to your benefit as the seller pays the agent fees on both sides of the transaction.
 If you’re selling property and are on the fence about hiring an agent, check out our prior blog post to learn more.

 If you are buying property, you are likely either paying cash or you are going through the mortgage process with a bank (or maybe even comparing rates at a few different banks).
 Mortgage lenders can take on many different forms from your local bank to the numerous online lending platforms that are now available.
 You will likely work closely with a mortgage banker who will guide you through the approval process, gather all of your information and appropriate documentation, and ultimately, help you get approved for the amount needed to buy your new home!

 Looking for a little more information about available mortgages?
-We’ve written about that too – check it out here.
+We’ve written about that too.